rjstacey/dot11-components/src/table/ColumnDropdown.md

-# ColumnDropdown
+# DataColumnHeader

 A component that renderes a heading and provides a dropdown with sort and filter operations for a particular field in a data table.

 The component does not necessary map 1:1 to the actual table columns.
-A Table column might render multiple data fields with a ColumnDropdown component for each field.
+A Table column might render multiple data fields with a DataColumnHeader component for each field.

-In the table header, ColumnDropdown renders the field label along with icons.
+In the table header, DataColumnHeader renders the field label along with icons.
 If the table is sorted by the field data (sort direction is not `None`), then an ascending or descending sort icon is displayed.
 The sort icon is also alphabetical or numerical based is sort type.
 If the table is filtered based on the field data, then the filter icon is displayed.
 If the table is either sortable or filterable (or both) on the field, then a down-caret is displayed to show that the these functions are availble and the user can open the dropdown by clicking/touching the field label.

 ## Component props